vishnurs/tweets/README.md

 A WordPress short code plugin to display the tweets

 Create an app in twitter and get the oauth access token, oauth access token secret, consumer key and consumer secret.
-This is the short code format.
+This is the short code format use all the obtained values.

             [mytweets atoken='XXXXXXXXXXXXXXXXXXXXXXXXXX'
                       asecret='XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'